-- Costs: Include costs associated with hosting the G20 MACS event, including budget, funding sources, and potential financial assistance and sponsorships. - Budget: Submit a detailed budget outlining estimated costs for venue rental, lodging, catering, audiovisual equipment, interpreters for the six official UN languages, staffing, security, transportation, and other relevant expenses.
-Clearly indicate which items will be covered by the site host and which will be sponsored.
+- Costs: Include costs associated with hosting the G20 MACS event, including budget, funding sources, and potential financial assistance and sponsorships. - Budget: Submit a detailed budget outlining estimated costs for venue rental, lodging, catering, audiovisual equipment, staffing, security, transportation, and other relevant expenses.
+Clearly indicate which items will be covered by the site host and which will be sponsored. - Meeting Venue Contract: Please specify if you will need to secure a contract for the meeting venue, and if so, an estimated timeline of how long it would take you to secure this contract.